AdamWalters1/Q2-R-Project-Group-8/README.md

 Sentiment Analysis of ChatGPT 3.5

 ChatGPT was given the prompt: "write 300 words on the future of AI" five times.
+TF-IDF was conducted to find the most common and significant words.
 Sentiment analysis was conducted on its responses to see if ChatGPT had any tendencies in tone.

 (ChatGPT really dislikes the 300 word requirement/limit)